kemar/jquery.countdown/README.md

 <h1>240:00:59</h1>
 ```

-Create a countdown from a JavaScript `Date.parse()` compliant string.
+Create a countdown from a string that can be interpreted by the [JavaScript `Date.parse()` function](http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.4.2).

 ```html
 <div><script>document.write(date.toDateString())</script></div>